 People ate their meals by the canal on a wooden platform.
 It was very appetizing just looking at the seafood cooked on the boat.

 Nothing makes me happier than stumbling upon quirky little shops and encountering even quirkier owners.
-I stepped into a shop and was amazed that the prices were so inexpensive!
+I stepped into a shop and was amazed that the prices were so afordable!
 I was able to buy a custom-painted pair of shoes for only 300 Baht.

 Most people had gone home with a full belly, but I stayed to explore the market.
 People were washing their dishes on the murky water.
 The boats, emptied of food, were ready to leave.
 And when the canal cleared up, the children took over, jumping into the water and laughing as they ran back up the bridge.
 It was entertaining to watch them.
 It reminded me of my childhood when my siblings and I played in the pool all day.

 As the sun came down, I was ready to retreat into my room, lay in bed, and recount all the delicious food I ate that day.
 I booked a room with a window that opened into the canal.
-Since I was on the second floor, I left it open so I could hear the market as it slowly began to quiet.
+Since I was on the second floor, I left it open so I could hear the market as it slowly began to quiet down.